 KJ-1.
-It is almost certain that attacks have adapted their nature in the last 10 years decreasing in mortality but increasing in its aim on soft targets.
+It is almost certain that attacks have adapted their nature in the last 10 years decreasing in mortality but increasing in their aim on soft targets.
 The overall feeling of security is highly likely decreasing.
-This will likely undermine trust in law-enforcement and responsible governmental bodies.
+This will likely undermine trust in law enforcement and responsible governmental bodies.

 KJ-2.
 It is highly likely that radical jihadists will carry out an attack on European soil in the following 12 months.
 The polarised political environment and steady increase in individual radicalisation create an opportunity for IS to exploit with the use of online propaganda acting as an incentive.

 KJ-3.
 It is likely that right-wing attacks and violence will increase in the following 12 months.
 An increasing wave of attacks and the inability of law enforcement to monitor all current threats will likely push right-wing terrorists to increase their social confrontation with ethnic and cultural minorities.

 KJ-4.
 It is highly likely that attackers associated with IS and Al-Qaeda intend to normalise and increase the degree of acceptance of violence within European communities.
 A change in the type of target likely suggests a general intention to increase the degree of uncertainty associated with the occurrence of attacks.
 It is likely that these groups seek a violent response from polarised communities, indirectly raising the level of violence in a social environment without attacks having to occur.